 18 And on my servants and on my handmaidens I will pour out in those days of my Spirit; and they shall prophesy

 Even today we are still experiencing the same anointing on ordinary people.
 People are daily receiving divine messages from God in dreams and in visions.
 God is alive and He wants to communicate with his children.
-Among some other methods He also uses dreams and visions to speak to us.
+Among some other methods, He also uses dreams and visions to speak to us.

-The problem that I however experience with testimonies of people who have had such a divine visitation from God, is the fact that some of these dreams and visions do not conform to the Scriptures.
+The problem that I, however, experience with testimonies of people who have had such a divine visitation from God, is the fact that some of these dreams and visions do not conform to the Scriptures.
 I do believe that, although the devil can appear to people in a vision pretending to be Jesus Christ, that by far most of these visions are in fact authentic.

-As children of the most High we as Christians always have the responsibility to check if the statements made by such people do conform to Scripture.
+As children of God, we as Christians always have the responsibility to check if the statements made by such people do conform to Scripture.
 Too many times I have noticed that people ignorantly believe anything and everything that these people say, just because they testified that Jesus appeared to them in a vision or in a dream.
-We should always bare it in mind that these people may have erred interpreting what Jesus really said.
+We should always bear it in mind that these people may have erred interpreting what Jesus really said.
 He may have said one thing but, considering their own doctrinal beliefs, people may have heard another thing.
 Some people also, digesting what Jesus meant by what He said in the vision, start adding things to what He really said.

-People who are involved in law, like investigating officers, public prosecutors, attorneys, magistrates and advocates exactly know the argument that I am trying to put across here.
+People who are involved in law, like investigating officers, public prosecutors, attorneys, magistrates, and advocates exactly know the argument that I am trying to put across here.
 What a person states to be the words that Jesus Christ communicated to him are often not what He really said.
 These people do not deliberately present a lie to their fellow Christians.
 No, these people really do wish to testify exactly what happened to them and they really do want to communicate exactly what Jesus told them in the dream or in the vision.
-The truth is that people do not stick to the exact words that was said in a dream or a vision.
+The truth is that people do not stick to the exact words that were said in a dream or a vision.
 They do add on and they do make their own interpretations.
 People also do bring their own doctrinal beliefs into the equation.

 The reason that God lead me to write this short post is to appeal to the children of God to be careful when they listen to such testimonies.
 Firstly, make sure that the statements made by such a person are in fact according to the word of God.
-Secondly, never be caught off-guard by the following words: “Jesus told me in a vision…” Immediately remember that every word that the person say after these introductory words may not be exactly what Jesus told the person.
+Secondly, never be caught off-guard by the following words: “Jesus told me in a vision…” Immediately remember that every word that the person says after these introductory words may not be exactly what Jesus told the person.

 I do not think that we should be skeptical about testimonies like these.
 It can be a great blessing and truly be wonderful revelations from God that could change people’s lives.
 All I ask is for you to be careful not to believe everything these people say unless it does conform to the word of God.
 Secondly, when you yourself experience such a divine visitation from God, immediately write down the exact words that God said.
-Word for word including punctuation as if you are copying a verse from the Bible.
+Exactly word for word, including punctuation as if you are copying a verse from the Bible.
 Thirdly, only tell people what God said (the words that you recorded) and not what you “think” He said.
 Always leave the interpretation of the exact words that God said up to each individual to interpret themselves.
-I am sure that this is what God expects from us if we really want the purpose of these messages from God to be what God intends it to be, a blessing and not a false doctrine.
+I am sure that this is what God expects from us if we really want the purpose of these messages from God to be what God intends it to be, a blessing and not false doctrine.